mcataneo/mochi_class_public/README.md

 (in particular, for compiling on Mac >= 10.9 despite of the clang incompatibility with OpenMP).

-To test the code has been properly installed, type, for instance:
+To test the code has been properly installed, first create the output directory as

+    mkdir output

+Then type, for instance:

     ./class /inifiles/galileon.ini